YoungheeGGO/Library-Bigdata-Competition/README.md

 - The children's class has a higher library usage rate (25%) than the population ratio (13%).
  - Children are defined as 8~13 aged people.
 - Children use the library with their parents, and popular books in age from 20s to 40s, the age of the child's parents, always include children's books.
-- We want to know the trend in child books over time.
+- We want to know the trends of children's books over time from the perspective of parents and children.

 ## Analysis Process Description ##
 **1. Data Preprocessing**